aionnetwork/aion-docs/extra/tool-list.md

 ### [Titan Suite](https://titan-suite.com/)

 Titan Suite is an online integrated development environment (IDE) for developing Solidty contracts with Aion.
-It allows developers to create and test dApp online without having to install anything.
+It allows developers to create and test Dapp online without having to install anything.
 You can find a guide for Titan Suite over at [Aion University](https://learn.aion.network/docs/titan-suite).

 ## Development Tools